How do I know if I need therapy?

 How will I know when therapy is finished?

-When the issues that brought you to therapy no longer preoccupy you as much or interfere with your day to day functioning, then you are probably ready for therapy to conclude.
+When the issues that brought you to therapy no longer preoccupy you as much or interfere with your day-to-day functioning, then you are probably ready for therapy to conclude.
 Often clients describe a sense of increased confidence in themselves and an ability to manage daily stressors more effectively.
 You may notice, for example, that you start to rely less on therapy to sort through your concerns or that you have less to talk about in sessions.
 This is a subjective thing that we will discern and agree upon together.

 Can I take a break from therapy?
 Can I come back?

 Yes.
 Taking a break from therapy can be helpful in allowing time to absorb the work done to date.
-Returning to therapy at a later date to continue your process is always an option.
+Returning to therapy at a later date to continue your process is an option.
 This would involve reviewing previous work and setting updated goals which may involve delving deeper into the same issue or tackling a new area of concern that has not yet been explored.
 The advantage here is that the relationship with your therapist would already be established and you could pick up from where you left off.

 Do you prescribe medication?